kyma-project/kyma/docs/overview/02-main-areas.md

 ### UI

-The Console is a web-based administrative UI for Kyma.
-It uses the [Luigi](https://github.com/SAP/luigi) framework to allow you to seamlessly extend the UI content with custom micro frontends.
-The Console has a dedicated Console Backend Service which provides a tailor-made API for each view of the Console UI.
+Kyma provides you with two interfaces that you can use for interactions:

+- [Console UI](link) - a web-based administrative UI that allows you to administer the Kyma functionality and manage the basic Kubernetes resources.
+- [Kyma CLI](link) - a CLI to execute various Kyma tasks, such as installing or upgrading Kyma.